 AnyRecover allows you to recover your Recycle Bin without rewriting over existing files, making all of your data safe and secure.

 Whether you want to recover files from Recycle Bin or recover files after emptying Recycle Bin, AnyRecover will help.

 Works perfectly on Windows 11/10/8/7 and various Mac OS.

 Step 1.
-You will want to download and install the AnyRecover software.
+Download and install the AnyRecover software.
 Once it is installed, launch it from your desktop.
 You will then be asked to choose the location that you want to recover the files from.
-Choose the “Recycle Bin” option from the interface.
+Choose the "Recycle Bin" option from the interface.

 Step 2.
 After selecting the Recycle Bin from the list, you can hit the "Start" button located at the bottom of the screen to begin the scanning process.